.

 WHAT IS THE SIGNIFICANCE OF BEING A NOVEL FOOD?

-Novel foods cannot be used in food unless they have been through an approval process to check that:
+Novel foods cannot be included in food unless they have been through an approval process to check that:

 • they do not present a danger to consumers